RefurbishedCommodore/Commodore64/Assy 250407/Artwork 251137 REV B/Ser.No. 511652/README.md

 **Datasette port**

-The datasette (CN3) port is heavily oxidized and there is some corrosion which might have caused a broken trace.
-It is very common that the datasette port is oxidized (and dirty) since the Commodore 64 was often used together with the datasette in Europe.
+The datasette (CN3) port is heavily oxidized, and there is some corrosion that might have caused a broken trace.
+It is very common for the datasette port to become oxidized (and dirty), as the Commodore 64 was often used together with a datasette in Europe.

-First, the port is cleaned with some isopropanol.
-Then a rubber eraser is used to carefully rub away the stuck grease.
-Note that these ports are gold plated so DO NOT USE a glassfiber pen unless strictly required.
-Most of the oxidation is gone after this cleaning operation.
+First, the port is cleaned with isopropanol.
+Then, a rubber eraser is used to carefully remove the stuck grease.
+Note that these ports are gold-plated, so **DO NOT USE** a glass-fiber pen unless strictly required.
+Most of the oxidation is removed after this cleaning process.

-Removing the corrosion is done by first applying some vineager.
-This will stop the on-going corrosion.
-Some scraping with a sharp picking tool and a glassfibre pen is required around the solder pad.
-Note that the glassfiber pen is not used on the gold plated area.
-The old solder is removed and the via is replenished with new solder.
-Luckily, it turns out that the trace was not completely broken.
-The cleaning, and repair, should now have fixed this and prevent it from any further corrosion.
-Finally, some transparent nail-polish is applied to function as a solder mask.
+The corrosion is treated by first applying some vinegar.
+This will stop the ongoing corrosion.
+Some scraping with a sharp pick tool and a glass-fiber pen is required around the solder pad.
+Note that the glass-fiber pen is not used on the gold-plated area.
+The old solder is removed, and the via is replenished with new solder.

+Fortunately, it turns out that the trace was not completely broken.
+The cleaning and repair should now have resolved the issue and prevented further corrosion.
+Finally, some transparent nail polish is applied to act as a solder mask.

 <p align="center" float="left">
     <img src="Images/Main17.jpeg" alt="Description" width="500">
     <img src="Images/Main18.jpeg" alt="Description" width="500">
 </p>

-The user port (CN2) is also cleaned with some isopropanol and a rubber eraser.
+The user port (CN2) is also cleaned with isopropanol and a rubber eraser.

 <p align="center">
     <img src="Images/Main19.jpeg" alt="Description" width="800">